Skip to main content

 If a sign is missing, a road feels unsafe, or you observe repeated unsafe cut-through behavior, contact the Highway Department (see footer).
 For non-emergency traffic or enforcement matters, reach the Mendon Police Department at 508-478-2737.
 For emergencies, call 911.

 The official detour diagram will be posted here once available.
-In the meantime, the full map and routing details are on the Official documents page.
+In the meantime, refer to the traffic plan memo for routing details.